ActiveHawk/rails-tut2/README.md

 Rails Tutorial
 ==

-Ruby on Rails Tutorial for learning and testing github configuration.
+Ruby on Rails Tutorial (pass #2) for deeper learning and testing github configuration.